 RTR Consulting offers the following areas you should reevaluate in your company’s employee handbook:

-Hopefully by now, you realize the importance of documenting everything as it pertains to your company and employees.
+Hopefully, by now, you realize the importance of documenting everything as it pertains to your company and employees.
 Documentation is needed for nearly everything – hiring, terminations, promotions, behavioral complaints, disciplinary situations/investigations, work performance records, code of conduct, and so much more.

 Your employee handbook is also a form of documentation.
 It is what you, your staffers, and your stakeholders will refer to in the event of an investigation and what you will use as a precedent for any future company decisions.
 The content outlined in your employee handbook should iterate a plan for documenting all of a company’s policies, procedures, and actions.

 Be clear about your company’s wage and overtime policies.
-This means staying up-to-date with changes at the state and federal levels and being aware of best overtime and PTO practices.
+This means staying up-to-date with changes at the state and federal levels and being aware of the best overtime and PTO practices.
 Also, keep in mind that your employees are in fact allowed to discuss their wages with each other.
 Prohibiting your employees from disclosing their salary information with coworkers is illegal.

 Make sure there is also a policy instructing employees to check their paystubs each payday to confirm their accuracy.
 If you make an error in an employee’s pay and fail to recognize it, your company could be held liable.